-The self-assessment questionnaire, sent to all fixed and mobile broadband IAS providers, requested information about the traffic management practices they apply and about those product ranges to which they apply volume data caps.
+The self-assessment questionnaire, sent to all fixed and mobile broadband IAS providers, requested information about their respective traffic management practices.
 The MCA also queried about the potential existence of commercial practices that IAS providers may offer to their subscribers which may, in the long term, have an impact on end-users' rights.
 From this market research, the following main findings emerge:

-- i. none of the operators engaged in traffic management practices that are in breach of the EU Regulation - ii. none of the operators engaged in commercial practices that may restrict end-users' rights to choose and transmit the content of their choice.
+i. none of the operators engaged in traffic management practices that are in breach of the OIR; and ii. none of the operators engaged in commercial practices that may restrict end-users' rights to choose and transmit the content of their choice.